-SS.912.FL.7 Protecting and Insuring
+SS.912.FL.7 Identify and analyze methods of protecting financial investments and personal information.

-Describe how individuals vary with respect to their willingness to accept risk and why most people are willing to pay a small cost now if it means they can avoid a possible larger loss later.
+Describe how individuals vary with respect to their willingness to accept risk SS.912.FL.7.1 and why most people are willing to pay a small cost now if it means they can avoid a possible larger loss later.